-Patrick W. Kelley Chair Assistant Director Federal Bureau of Investigation Scott Dahl Vice Chair Inspector General Department of Labor Integrity Committee Council of the Inspectors General on Integrity and Efficiency 935 Pennsylvania Ave, NW, Room 7452, Washington, DC 20535 • IC_Complaints@ic.fbi.gov December 23, 2016 Carl W. Hoecker Inspector General U.S. Securities and Exchange Commission 100 F Street NE Washington, DC 20549-2977
+Patrick W. Kelley Chair Assistant Director Federal Bureau of Investigation Scott Dahl Vice Chair Inspector General Department of Labor Integrity Committee Council of the Inspectors General on Integrity and Efficiency 935 Pennsylvania Ave, NW, Room 7452, Washington, DC 20535 • IC\Complaints@ic.fbi.gov December 23, 2016 Carl W. Hoecker Inspector General U.S. Securities and Exchange Commission 100 F Street NE Washington, DC 20549-2977 SEC QIG ROVD 117JAN4am9:16 (b) (6), (b) (7)(C) IC #872 Request for Response Dear Mr. Hoecker:

-SEC OIG ROVD 17JAN4am9:16

-(b) (6), (b) (7)(C)

-Dear Mr. Hoecker:

-As you know, the Integrity Committee (IC) recently requested that you respond to allegations raised in a complaint made against you.
-The complaint alleged that:

-IC decided to request further responses from you on the three allegations described below: 1) In May 2016, you were made aware of complaints that senior managers in your office were engaged in serious misconduct (an extra-marital affair and related misconduct), but you failed to ensure that an appropriate and objective investigation into the complaints took place in a timely fashion.
+(b) (6), (b) (7)(C) Further, after deciding to request a response on the above-noted allegations, the IC received additional complaints from other individuals related to these matters.
+After considering your responses to the above allegations, and in reviewing the new complaints, the IC decided to request further responses from you on the three allegations described below: - 1) In May 2016, you were made aware of complaints that senior managers in your office were engaged in serious misconduct (an extra-marital affair and related misconduct), but you failed to ensure that an appropriate and objective investigation into the complaints took place in a timely fashion.
 Rather, you assigned an individual to investigate the complaints who had a close and long standing personal relationship with the subjects.
 Moreover, the investigation was not handled in a timely way, and the witnesses were interviewed and instructed to produce witness statements, but the statements were never collected.
-The manager conducting the investigation then retired.
+The manager conducting the investigation then retired. - 2) In September 2016, you and (b) (6), (b) (7)(C) approved a revised version of the Investigative Authority and Standards (drafted by (b) (6), (b) (7)(C) who was under "management inquiry") which changed the manner in which internal investigations were to be conducted by removing the requirement to refer internal matters with personal conflicts to an outside agency. - 3) You are improperly "cleaning house" of individuals whom you do not like, and fostering a hostile work environment by making inappropriate statements including, "things will get better when the bad people are gone," "people need to stop shitting in my house," and "some people don't know when to drop things."
 The IC requests your response to these allegations within 30 days of receipt of this letter.
 Please note that this is your opportunity to fully address the issues and provide any supporting documents prior to the IC reviewing the allegation.
 You may address your response in writing to: Integrity Committee, 935 Pennsylvania Avenue, N.W., Room 3973, Washington, D.C.
-20535, or by email to IC Complaints@ic.fbi.gov.
-You may contact IC Program Manager, at (b) (6). (b) (7)(C) with any questions regarding this request.
+20535, or by email to IC\Complaints@ic.fbi.gov.
+You may contact with any questions regarding this request.

-U.S. Department of Justice Federal Bureau of Investigation 935 Pennsylvania Avenue, NW Washington, DC 20535-0001 Official Business Penalty for Private Use \$300 CAP DISTRICT MD 2007 27 DEC '16 PM 5 L
+U.S. Department of Justice Federal Bureau of Investigation 935 Pennsylvania Avenue, NW Washington, DC, 20535-0001 Official Business Penalty for Private Use \$300 CAP DISTRICT MD 207 27 DEC 16 FM 5 L

 Carl W. Hoecker Inspector General U.S. Securities and Exchange Commission 100 F Street NE Washington, DC 20549-2977

-SEC OTG ROUD "1
+SEC OIG ROUD 11

-20549-2577

-թյիկիդիկանդիկիկիկիկանիկովիլիկինանինայի
+20549-2977

+րդկլիդիհրեդնիի)ՄՈՒօրերմիոյիիյթմբեւյուիվի

 EXHIBIT 3.b